piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Long story short, we feel we’ve gotten exponentially more value out of giving desks away than we ever would have by adding a few more dollars to the revenue stream.
 And whatever the case, don't assume the health — or lack thereof — of a business pursuit like coworking is a direct or even relevant indicator of the health of your community.
 We've seen many a healthy community without the financial health to sustain a coworking space.

+## Empathize with Founders

+Finally and most importantly, before you do anything, put yourself in the Founders' shoes.
+Empathize with them.
+And continue to return to that viewpoint.
+Founders are your customers.
+Treat them accordingly.

+If you need help getting your head in the right place, read "[Why Y Combinator made all the difference](https://bold.co/public/why-y-combinator-made-all-the-zvgxjl?t=tihkgug)."

 # Kitchen Prep